Contact Information

 Research Description

 1. Platforms to combat emerging viruses: (A) Viral neutralization and stopping viral entry: Our adaptive immune system evolves antibodies in real time to combat threats associated with invading pathogens.
-Inspired by how our adaptive immune system evolves antibodies, we are developing novel laboratory evolution platforms for evolving antibodies targeting emerging zoonotic pathogens.
+Inspired by how our adaptive immune system evolves antibodies, we are developing novel directed evolution platforms for evolving antibodies targeting emerging zoonotic pathogens.
 Such antibody evolution approaches are expected to provide a platform for evolving human antibodies targeting epitopes on viruses, drug resistant bacteria and cancer.
-We are also developing single B-cell sequencing platforms and are using the enriched antibody sequences as evolutionary starting points.
-Our observations could also inform vaccine design and diagnostics.
+To identify new starting points for antibody evolution, we are also developing single B cell sequencing approaches to obtain antibody sequences from zoonotic host reservoirs.
+Our studies could inform biologics development, vaccine design and diagnostics.
 (B) Targeting viral replication: During the course of evolution, viruses evolved to have an RNA cap structure that is chemically identical to the host mRNAs; essentially viruses mimic their genomes or transcripts as host mRNAs.
 These viral RNA cap structures are necessary for viral replication, translation and immune evasion.
 We are developing synthetic biology approaches to understand the molecular details of these essential viral enzymes.
 Further we are using a directed evolution to target these enzymes to systematically engineer attenuated variants and study the implication of these attenuated variants on viral pathogenesis.
 We are also using medicinal chemistry approaches to develop novel antivirals selectively targeting viral RNA capping enzymes over human RNA capping enzymes.
 We are expanding these approaches to combat human and animal viruses.

 3. Engineering selectivity in targeting cancer: We are combining synthetic biology, synthetic chemistry and material science to develop fundamentally novel, modular platforms for selectively targeting cancers with defined biomarkers.
 We are using principles of directed evolution and biomolecule delivery platforms to engineer novel biologics that specifically target cancers where the biomarkers are well characterized.